 Depression can be helped by regular exercise.
 Physical activity causes brain pleasure centres to be stimulated and leads to feelings of wellbeing.
 Exercise can also be effective in the treatment for anxiety.

-Regular exercise can be an effective way to treat some forms of depression.
+Regular exercise can be an effective way to prevent or manage mild anxiety and depression.
 Physical activity causes brain pleasure centres to be stimulated and leads to feelings of wellbeing.
-Exercise can also be an effective treatment for anxiety.
 Some research studies indicate that regular exercise may be as effective as other treatments like medication to relieve milder depression.
 Generally, exercise has a place in treatment as part of a comprehensive approach to the illness.

-Depression is a complicated illness, which can involve a number of contributing factors such as genes, environment, lifestyle, brain activity, psychology and personality.
+Depression is a complicated condition, which can involve a number of contributing factors such as genes, environment, lifestyle, brain activity, psychology and personality.

 Depression, health and heart attacks